ryuichiueda/value_iteration/README.md

 ## How to try

-Please give the navigation goal and some obstacles after the command:
+Please give the navigation goal and some obstacles as shown in the movie below after the command:

 ```
 $ roslaunch value_iteration navigation_house.launch